Correlated Event Excesses in LHC SUSY Searches at 7 & 8 TeV: New Physics or Conspiring Noise?: Statistical Independence of SUSY Search Strategies

 As an example scenario, the following matrix represents the correlation for \fsu5 events satisfying the selection cut criteria of those four 8 TeV 13 \fb ATLAS lepton and jet stop squark SUSY search channels~\cite{ATLAS-CONF-2012-166} from which the second pane of Figure (\ref{fig:chi_square}) is composed.
 These correlations apply specifically at the benchmark $M_{1/2} = 800$~GeV, which is adjacent to the best fit for this set of searches.

 The adopted channel ordering for indices ${\rm i}\ldots {\rm iv}$ is i) SRE, ii) SRtN1, iii) SRtN2, and iv) SRtN3.
+A description of these explicit signal regions is discussed in Section~\ref{sect:susy}.
 It should be observed that the considered searches are relatively strongly cross coupled, providing a rather ideal candidate for analysis and treatment.

 A mechanism, such as that described, for concretely gauging the level of statistical interdependence of various search channels is essential for prudently interpreting the strength of conclusions based upon a combination of those channels.
 Even more beneficial, however, would be a mechanism for statistically weighting individual channels that bear some component of overlap, such that degeneracies were projected out, retaining an independent subspace basis spanning a reduced count of effective degrees of freedom.
 A candidate procedure for the realization of that goal is presented in the present section, which will be referenced to justify combination of the described ATLAS searches in a subsequent $\chi^2$ analysis.